 Car Travel

-Leaving your pet alone in a hot vehicle or a chilly car is just as bad.
-Do not leave your pet alone in the vehicle for extended periods of time after turning off the heater.
+Leaving your pet alone in a hot or chilly car is just as bad.
+Do not leave your pet alone in the vehicle for extended periods after turning off the heater.

 -